ConduitLLC/tech_hiring/README.md

 •	Ability to work in a variety of client settings and in a team-oriented, collaborative environment

 Diversity & Inclusion
-Standard Chartered is committed to diversity and inclusion.
+Conduit LLC is committed to diversity and inclusion.
 We believe that a work environment which embraces diversity will enable us to get the best out of the broadest spectrum of people to sustain strong business performance and competitive advantage.
 By building an inclusive culture, each employee can develop a sense of belonging, and can maximise their personal potential.